Ivan-Olri/course3project/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+### These signals were used to estimate variables of the feature vector for each pattern: ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions)

   timeBodyAccelerometer-XYZ